-'Tis the season to be jolly and all that jazz…but what if you intend to do more than just deck your halls with boughs of holly?
 Perhaps you plan to remove the living room ceiling to ensure Tinkerbell has more headroom atop the tree this year?
 Maybe you’ve finally decided to install that romantic open fire because Nat King Cole seems to know best when it comes to chestnuts?
-Or (much more likely), you too have been gripped by John Lewis fever, bought the must-have trampoline, but now face the small dilemma of removing your garden fence in order to accommodate it!
+Or (much more likely), you’ve been gripped by John Lewis fever, bought the piano, but now face the small dilemma of having to remove your living room wall in order to accommodate it!

 Well Ho Ho Hold on leaseholders, because whatever the extent of your DIY ambitions this winter (or anytime for that matter), it is always advisable to thoroughly check the terms of your lease before reaching for the toolkit.

 Broadly speaking, your lease may restrict your ability to make alterations by either:

 - Containing an absolute prohibition against alterations and/or additions, which is essentially a blanket ban on changes of this nature.
 Unfortunately, this could mean your prospects of even decking the halls are limited, hopes of Christmas cheer are slim and your landlord’s name is probably Ebenezer.
 You could, however, approach your landlord to establish if consent may still be granted notwithstanding the absolute prohibition in your lease; or